-The technological innovations in computer vision technology and rise in demand and preference toward high-quality 3D animations are driving the market growth.
+Additionally, the technological innovations in computer vision technology and the rise in demand and preference toward high-quality 3D animations are driving the market growth.
 One of the primary motivators for using 3D motion capture is to speed up the development cycle for complex 3D CGI characters for film, television, or video games.

 Scope of the Report